Butyl Tape for Roof Leaks: The Complete Guide to Permanent DIY Seals

 The Science of the Seal: Why Butyl Bonds Better

-- Fastener Sealing: Driving screws directly through the tape to create a waterproof gasket around every hole.
+- Fastener sealing: driving screws directly through the tape to create a waterproof gasket around every hole.

-Butyl vs. Bitumen: Why Your ‘Cheap’ Flashband Fix is Failing
+Butyl vs. Bitumen: Why Cheap Flashband Fails

 The Failure Points of Traditional Bitumen Tapes